 Learn how you can prepare yourself and your family before, during, and after a pandemic occurs by downloading our Pandemic Preparedness Guide.

-Currently, the CDC is the only place that can perform the laboratory test to diagnose Zika virus.
+Currently, the Centers for Disease Control and Prevention is the only place that confirm the laboratory test to diagnose Coronavirus Disease.

 There is no specific antiviral treatment recommended for Coronavirus Disease.
 People with Coronavirus Disease should receive supportive care to help relieve symptoms.
 For severe cases, treatment should include care to support vital organ functions.